 Did your mother seek any type of emotional support?

 My sister and I are probably her main support system.
 My sister visits her three to four times a week and I usually visit her twice a month.
 Some of the grandkids are in town, and they visit her occasionally.
 She also has visitors from her church that see her off and on.
 Actually, I would consider the staff at the nursing home a good support system.
 They have really been good to mother.
-When we first took her there, one of the nurses told us that it would be a good idea to buy her a respectable, or teddy bear, or some kind of stuffed animal.
-We bought her a respectable, and she carries that respectable around with her all the time and is very protective.
+When we first took her there, one of the nurses told us that it would be a good idea to buy her a doll, or teddy bear, or some kind of stuffed animal.
+We bought her a doll, and she carries that doll around with her all the time and is very protective.
 She gets mad if anyone else picks it up or even touches it.